 24. Make introductions

 Introduce your dog to your household slowly.
-Many pairs of hands petting him at once can be frightening.
+Many pairs of hands petting them at once can be frightening.
 Later, introduce neighbors, regular visitors, and other family members.

 25. Introduce other pets